Frequently Asked Questions (FAQ)

 How many awards are given out?

-Students are separated into judging circles of nine or ten.
-From each circle, judges select three students for recognition.
+State Finals: Students are separated into judging circles of 9.
+From each circle, judges select 2 inventors for recognition.
 These inventors receive the "Recognized Inventor Award" from the CIC.
-With over 1,200 students in attendance, the CIC presents about 400 awards.
-In addition, sponsor organizations present Sponsor Awards for inventions in particular subject areas or themes.
+The CIC will present about 140 of these awards.
+In addition, some organizations present Sponsored Awards for inventions in particular subject areas or themes.
 For example, the CT Fire Marshal's Association presents awards for inventions related to fire prevention.
-The number of Sponsor Awards varies annually and are focused on the sponsor's area of interest.
+The number of Sponsor Awards varies annually, usually between 75 and 100.
 For a list of Sponsor Awards, click here.

 Does the state of CT run the CIC?